SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Introduction

 The key problem is how to integrate photometric reconstruction with completed LiDAR scans, as we need to \textit{identify} areas where the LiDAR scans are erroneous and simultaneously perform a \textit{focused} reconstruction to avoid adding outliers or low-accuracy samples from the photometric reconstruction to the point cloud.

 Directly identifying missing scanned areas is difficult, as, for example, a four-legged table missing one leg (seen in Fig.~\ref{fig:teaser} (left)) is indistinguishable from a three-legged table from the point cloud alone.
-However, we can identify \textit{ambiguous areas} (Fig.~\ref{fig:teaser} (middle), in blue), which are adjacent to possibly missing structures by analyzing the change of point density.
+However, beam divergence leaves a characteristic fingerprint: rather than a clean boundary between present and absent geometry, pre-processing filters produce a sparse \textit{transition region} of surviving but unreliable points around every gap.
+We exploit this by identifying \textit{ambiguous areas} (Fig.~\ref{fig:teaser} (middle), in blue) via a local point-density analysis: the thinned transition zone is the direct observable consequence of mixed-pixel removal.
 We introduce a technique for this, which we call the \textit{ambiguity heuristic}.

-This set of ambiguous points is then used as a starting point for reconstruction with point growing.
-Specifically, we introduce constraints for Gaussian surfel splatting to precisely reconstruct into missed areas.
-To handle ambiguous regions, we connect our heuristic to the captured 2D RGB images.
-For this, we estimate monocular surface normals, infer \textit{uncertainty} through their 2D spatial differences and restrict reconstruction to these regions.
-Additionally, ambiguity guides the sampling of training views.
+These candidate regions serve as the spatial focus for our Gaussian surfel reconstruction: their points initialize the Gaussian model in locations likely adjacent to gaps, and the optimization is driven to grow new Gaussian primitives outward from them into missing areas based on photometric error.
+To further sharpen this focus, we derive a complementary signal from the captured 2D RGB images.
+Specifically, we estimate monocular surface normals and infer an \textit{uncertainty} map from their spatial differences: large normal gradients indicate geometric boundaries where LiDAR data is more likely to be incomplete.
+This image-space uncertainty acts as a second cue that, together with the 3D ambiguity score, jointly guides the optimization: Gaussians are encouraged to grow into regions flagged as uncertain by both modalities, while well-scanned areas are left intact.
 Furthermore, we introduce a set of losses and regularizers for this focused task and integrate a filtering and sampling scheme for acquiring points from the Gaussian model.

 Although our optimization is focused on critical regions only, the overall size of LiDAR captured scenes can be massive and may overshoot common hardware limits.
 We thus extend our scheme to handle this by subdividing the scene into chunks and performing a per-chunk optimization, allowing us to optimize building-sized scans with tens of millions of LiDAR points.